Police name teenager killed after parked car hit by vehicle in Moerewa

 Her vehicle was shunted backwards into a concrete power pole while the other vehicle mounted the kerb and came to rest against a house.

-The 43-year-old male driver of the other vehicle is believed to have suffered only minor injuries.
+The driver of the other vehicle is believed to have suffered only minor injuries.

 An investigation by the police Serious Crash Unit was continuing.

-The investigation would include whether speed and/or alcohol were involved.
+The investigation would include whether speed was an contributing factor.

-''It was an unnecessary tragedy at an already difficult time.
-The driver should not have been out and about during the Covid-19 lockdown,'' Gray said.
+"It was an unnecessary tragedy at an already difficult time.
+The driver should not have been out and about during the Covid-19 lockdown," Gray said.

 Police did not believe the man was engaged in essential travel.

-St John Ambulance attended along with volunteers of the Kawakawa Fire Brigade, who provided scene protection and lighting for the police investigation.
+A St John ambulance crew attended the scene along with volunteers of the Kawakawa Fire Brigade, who provided scene protection and lighting for the police investigation.

 Meanwhile, police are awaiting the outcome of blood-alcohol and drug tests before deciding what charges to lay against a man involved in a serious crash near Paihia on Friday.